ShokoAnime/Shokodi/README.md

 **A:** This can happen for a few reasons.
 The most common is that you have a poor connection to the server.
 The second most common is that your client can't keep up trying to play the file due to crap hardware and/or old software.
 I have the issue on occasion with my 8-core dev machine with 10GbE to the disk array.
 Kodi is old and they need more help.
 If it's a constant issue and/or you just want it gone, then you can disable the resume feature in Addon Settings -> Video.

 **Q: What should I do if an error window pops up that wasn't on the list?**\
 **A:** If it's just once, and it stops, ignore it.
 If it keeps happening, tell us.
-There's an Issue list above, or hop on [discord](https://discordapp.com/invite/vpeHDsg) and ask in the #nakamori or #support channel.
+There's an Issue list above, or hop on [discord](https://discordapp.com/invite/vpeHDsg) and ask in the #Shokodi or #support channel.

 **Q: Something...happened...I don't know?**\
 **A:** Yeah, shit happens.
 Shoko is old.
 We try, but there are bugs.
 The first thing we'll tell you is to check if it shows the proper response in Desktop.
-If it does, then it's probably an issue in the API or Nakamori.
+If it does, then it's probably an issue in the API or Shokodi.
 Tell us about it, and we can go from there.